groggero95/tsca/REPORT.md

 * choose the number of sample `N_SAMPLES` in [panda4x4.h];
 * choose the plain text file name `MSG_FILE` and the time file `TIME_FILE` in [panda4x4.h];
 * select the corresponding key setting `VERSION` in [cipher.h];
+* set if attacking only the conditional Montgomery multiplication, the squaring one of both setting the parameters `ATTACK_MUL` and `ATTACK_SQUARE` in [panda4x4.h]: it is highly suggested to attack both to be sure to have a successful attack;

 Then type:
 ```bash